NickN-24/CS122-Project/README.md

 ### Interface

-The program will have homepage with a brief description, instructions, and a button to navigate to the analyzing page.
+The program will have a homepage with a brief description, instructions, and a button to navigate to the analytics page.

 The analytics page contains a simple dropdown menu for users to choose the type of graph they would like to generate and a side bar with a filtering system for selecting a time range.
-This page will also have a button to update or reset the graph after any changes to the selections they have made.
+This page will also have a button to update or reset the graph if the user chooses to make any changes to their selection.

 Clicking the button on the analytics page will open a pop-up window where the graph will be displayed.
 This window will allow users to change the type of graph as well as filter the aspects they want to see.

 ### Data Collection/Storage